Our Curriculum Intent

 Throughout their journey at Abbey Hill children will have opportunities to learn about themselves, their place in our community and in the wider world.
-Our curriculum is designed to provide links to local heritage, people and places e.g. there are links to mining in Y2, Y3 and Y6 learning projects, and work on volcanoes in Y3 links to learning about Italy and Romans in Y4.
+We want to widen children’s horizons through learning about the lives of inspirational people and to have high aspirations for their own futures.
+Our curriculum is designed to provide links to our community’s heritage, people and environment e.g. there are links to mining in Y2, Y3 and Y6 learning projects, and work on volcanoes in Y3 links to learning about Italy and Romans in Y4.

 History is taught in chronological order working out from children’s lives now, right through to ancient times and civilisations.
 This is designed to support children’s sense of history and time, and to teach them about earliest civilisations and ideas when they are older and more mature in their understanding of chronology and the world.
 Geography follows a similar pattern, starting with the local environment and broadening out to the wider world.

 Our termly learning projects run for ten weeks to make sure there is time for deeper learning and a broad curriculum.
 Throughout the year there are whole school events which focus on Anti – Bullying, Internet Safety, Black History, Remembrance Day, World of Work and Future Me, and Diversity, all designed to build knowledge and respect for the cultures of others, and aspirations for children’s future.

 Opportunities for children to revisit earlier learning are built into lessons as flashbacks.
 These build children’s long term memory and sticky knowledge and help them make connections in their learning.
 Where there are no obvious links, subjects are taught separately from the learning project.
 The skills, knowledge and vocabulary children should acquire for each subject are set out in learning progressions for each year group from Reception to Year 6.